Shinkansen: Cumulative comparison

 Cumulative ridership since October 1964 is over 5 billion passengers for the Tokaido Shinkansen Line alone and 10 billion passengers for Japan's entire shinkansen network.
 Nevertheless, China's share is increasing fast, as close to 9.5 billion passengers in that nation have been served by the end of 2018 and is projected to pass Japan's cumulative numbers by as early as 2020.

+Passenger-kilometres

+Indicates that multiple sources are available, and report different values (Note: The data in and have been used instead of when applicable.)